jhegemann/OpenCapsule/README.md

-some of the numerical constants, you should exactly know what you are doing and be very careful, because values are tested/optimized intensively and small changes can dramatically change the behaviour of the algorithms.
+some of the numerical constants, you should exactly know what you are doing and be very careful, because values are tested/optimized intensively and small changes can dramatically change the behavior of the algorithms.
 ```
 EPS_RMS 1e-16 (1.0e-16 ..
 1.0e-12)
 ```